MuamerHr/Bin-Packing-Problem-BPP3D/README.md

 1) All small items are packed into a minimum number of bins
 2) No two items overlap.

-The algorithm solves the problem for orthogonal packing, which means the items are packed such that*/ the edges of the small items are parallel to the correspoding bin edge.
+The algorithm solves the problem for orthogonal packings, which means the items are packed, such that the edges of the small items are parallel to the correspoding bin edge.
 No rotations of items or bins are allowed.
 The algorithm is capable to solve the problem for general packings and robot packings.

 For a detailed description of the algorithm and original C-Code refer to: